rdkcentral/Lightning-UI-Components/README.md

 All components are available at the top level `@lightning/ui`.
 For more information on the difference between these patterns, the `@material/ui` documentation has a great guide on [development bundle size](https://material-ui.com/guides/minimizing-bundle-size/) (**note**: this is external documentation otherwise unrelated to this project!).

-See our Storybook for [detailed documentation](https://github.comcast.com/pages/Lightning/lightning-ui/) on each component
+See our Storybook for [detailed documentation](https://github.comcast.com/pages/Lightning/lightning-ui/) on each component.

 ## Questions???